 Declutter before organizing

 Many people make the mistake of taking a cluttered desk or filing cabinet or closet or drawer and trying to organize it.
-Unfortunately, that’s not only hard to do, it keeps things complicated.
+Unfortunately, that’s not only hard to do, but it also keeps things complicated.
 Simplify the process by getting rid of as much of the junk as possible, and then organizing.
 If you declutter enough, you won’t need to organize at all.

 Have a place for everything